 Shooting on Amarillo Street leaves one person in critical condition

-BATON ROUGE - Emergency crews responded to a shooting on Amarillo St. off Scenic Hwy. in North Baton Rouge around 3 p.m.
+BATON ROUGE - Emergency crews responded to a shooting on Amarillo St. off Plank Rd. in North Baton Rouge around 3 p.m.
 Sunday afternoon.

 One person was shot and and is in critical condition.
 The victim was transported to a local hospital.